DOCKER

 docker run -v db_data:/var/lib/mysql mysql

-31. What is the difference between docker save
+31. What is the difference between docker save and docker export?

 Answer: